FRFRANk-1/Project_HW_3/readme.md

 Last, other random color have been assigned to be considered as other connected components.

 terminal input examples -> .\Project_HW_3 3 "D:/NEU study file/5330/Project_HW_3/Report_Folder/task_1/img2p3_15,100,255,5/thresholded.jpg" 75

+## To run task 4:

+Observation 1: The green rectangles in the output images is to visualize the axis-aligned bounding boxes of regions that are larger than the specified min_size value(75). in the results image of img1p3, img2p3, img5p3, because those image have been applied with morphological filter(dilated + erosion methods) which already smoothering the image, thus those 3 images all have pretty identical central moment location where is located sligthly one the left from the center image.
+By comparsion, I used one of the unfilter image, img4p3, which is the example image provided from the project resource, have not been applied to any morphological filter, thus the image results have a lot of green dots which represent the centroids of these image region.
+In conclusion, it is obvious that applied morphological filter before finding the centroid of image is cruicial.

+Observation 2:
+for the task_4, here are the following features calcuated for each connected components.
+- Area: The number of pixcels within the connected components
+- Percent filed: the ratio of the area of connected component of its bounding box represented in percentage
+- Aspect Ratio: The ratio of the width to height of the bounding box, where this feature to help determine the shape and orientation of the component
+- Hu Moments: The set of numbers calculated from the moments of the connected components that are invariant to image transformation.

+Taking img2p3 image and report as an examples. in the component 1, with the largest area and a precent filed value of 79.9688%, also the component has a aspect ratio that is larger than 1, which mean the image is wider than the height, given this circumstance we could conclude that the component one should be a large gray box. in the component 2, with a area number of 12 pixel, which is a very small area but with a high precent filed ratio, presummeably should be the green dot centroid in the image. in the component 3, with the area of 98 pixel, percent filled 76.5625% and aspect ratio of 0.125, supposely should be the green vertical line near the right side of the image. in the component 4, with the area of 185 pixel, percent filled 88.0925% and aspect ratio of 0.119, which should be the left side long line on the image

+terminal input examples ->
+.\Project_HW_3 4 "D:/NEU study file/5330/Project_HW_3/Report_Folder/task_1/img4p3_15,100,255,5/thresholded.jpg" 5

+.\Project_HW_3 4 "D:/NEU study file/5330/Project_HW_3/Proj03Examples/img4p3.png" 5